tobega/tailspin-v0/TailspinReference.md

 When creating keyed values, the transform chain binds to the value, not the whole keyed value, e.g. `a: 1 -> (<1> 'yes')` will give the result `a: 'yes'`.
 To send the keyed value through a transform, put it in parentheses, so `(a: 1) -> ...{}` creates `{a: 1}`.

+## Processors
+A processor is an object that is more complex than simply data.
+It would normally have some state that could possibly change.
+To interact with processors, you send [messages](#messages) to them

+### Messages
+A message is sent to a processor by getting a reference to the processor and appending two colons and the message identifier, e.g. `$it::length` to get the length of an array that is the _current value_.